Archived Evidence Summary

 Other Supporting Document for BRCA-Related Cancer: Risk Assessment, Genetic Counseling, and Genetic Testing

 This recommendation statement is currently archived and inactive.
 It should be used for historical purposes only.
 Click here for copyright and source information .

 Disclaimer:Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

-Data Extraction: Data on patient populations, study design, analysis, follow-up, and results were abstracted, and study quality was rated by using established criteria.
+Data Extraction: Individual investigators extracted data on participants, study design, analysis, follow-up, and results, and a second investigator confirmed key data.
+Investigators independently dual-rated study quality and applicability by using established criteria.

 Primary Funding Source: Agency for Healthcare Research and Quality.